Harshal0886/Customer-Orders-Analysis-SQL-/README.md

 **Introduction**

-This SQL project involves creating tables for Customers, Products, and Orders, inserting data, and executing various SQL queries for data exploration, preparation, analysis, and visualization.
+This SQL project involves creating tables for Customers, Products, and Orders, inserting data, and executing various SQL queries for data exploration, preparation, analysis.
 The project aims to derive insights from the dataset related to customer demographics, product sales, and revenue analysis.